The Engine of ASI: A Definitive Guide to Fetch.ai

 What are Autonomous Economic Agents (AEAs) in the Fetch.ai ecosystem?

-Why is Fetch.ai built on the Cosmos-SDK?
+Why does Fetch.ai utilize the Cosmos-SDK?